rstudio/bookdown.org/content/archive/external/info201-github-io.md

 pinned: false
 ---

-The course reader for INFO 201: Technical Foundations of Informatics.
+The course reader for INFO 201: Technical Foundations of Informatics. [...]
+This book covers the foundation skills necessary to start writing computer programs to work with data using modern and reproducible techniques.
+It requires no technical background.
+These materials were developed for the INFO 201: Technical Foundations of Informatics course taught at the University of Washington Information School; however they have been structured to be an online resource for anyone hoping to learn to work with information using programmatic approaches.
+This book is licensed under a Creative Commons ...